Looking for a powerful yet inexpensive tablet? Dragon Touch’s new E97 model released in 2015 packs a lot of features into very attractive price point.

 - Built-in FM radio: I thought this feature is pretty cool, as I haven’t seen it in other tablet models.
 This can pull in local FM radio stations without needing an internet connection.
 The iPad Air 2 does not have an FM tuner.

-- Built-in GPS radio: The Dragon Touch has a “real” GPS chip inside, so if you download an offline map app, you can use this tablet to find your way without needing a data connection.
+- Built-in GPS radio: The tablet has a “real” GPS chip inside, so if you download an offline map app, you can use this tablet to find your way without needing a data connection.
 The regular iPad Air 2 does not have a GPS chip and instead relies on WiFi triangulation to estimate your location.

 - Bluetooth: This tablet also has Bluetooth so you can use it with Bluetooth keyboards and Bluetooth speakers.
 This is fairly standard on all tablets, including the iPad Air 2.

 - Two cameras: I don’t use the camera on a tablet very often, but the Dragon Touch has a 2.0 megapixel front-facing camera and a 5.0 megapixel rear-facing camera.
 The rear camera is slightly better on the iPad Air 2, as it has a 8.0 megapixel camera in the rear (and a slightly worse 1.2 megapixel camera in the front).
 Low light performance is definitely better on the iPad Air 2.

 - Build: The tablet is a little thicker and a little heavier than the iPad Air 2.
 However it is still a very compact unit and travels well.

 - Bezel: I noticed that the bezel of the screen is a little loose and has some give when it is pressed on.
 However, the rest of the build quality seems solid to me.

 - Speakers: The sound is tinny on the tablet and the speakers don’t get very loud.
 However, you can use headphones or a Bluetooth speaker instead.